Aliases for IL18R1 Gene

 GeneCards Summary for IL18R1 Gene

 IL18R1 (Interleukin 18 Receptor 1) is a Protein Coding gene.
-Diseases associated with IL18R1 include Smallpox and Laron Syndrome.
-Among its related pathways are PEDF Induced Signaling and Cytokine Signaling in Immune system.
-Gene Ontology (GO) annotations related to this gene include receptor activity and interleukin-18 receptor activity.
+Diseases associated with IL18R1 include Laron Syndrome and Smallpox.
+Among its related pathways are Akt Signaling and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include interleukin-18 receptor activity.
 An important paralog of this gene is IL1RAPL2.